Greatest Film Plot Twists

 Victims

-Description and Death
+Description

 Dr. Albert Fowler (Michael Higgins)

-Death: Shot in the Eye (a suicide?)
+Death: Shot in the Eye (a suicide?) in Bed in His Poughkeepsie Home

 Evangeline Proudfoot A now-deceased black voodoo queen who was rumored to be Johnny's lover, and produced a daughter, Epiphany Proudfoot

-Death: Murdered
+Death: Murdered (probably by Johnny, off-screen)

 Death: Asphyxiated by his own cut-off genitals, also bled to death

-Death: Heart cut out with ceremonial knife
+Death: Heart cut out with ceremonial, sacrificial knife

-Ethan Krusemark (Stocker Fontelieu) Margaret's husband
+Ethan Krusemark (Stocker Fontelieu) Margaret's father, a wealthy patriarch

 Death: Drowned in a large vat of boiling gumbo

-Death: Rape/Murder by Harry Angel
+Death: Rape/Murder by Harry Angel (Her Father) in His Hotel Room

-Harry: Do you think posing as the devil, just because it scared some superstitious old guitar player, and that witch, and that nutty old man, do you think it's gonna scare me?
+Harry: Do you think posin' as the devil, just because it scared some superstitious old guitar player, and that witch, and that nutty old man, do you think it's gonna scare me?
 Hah.
 It ain't, because I know who I am.
 And you killed them, and you're tryin' to pin it on me.
-I know who I am.
+And I know who I am.

 Cyphre: If I had cloven hooves and a pointed tail, would you be more convinced?